jorrizza/sinatra-mvc/README.md

 though, since this framework supports an URL-directory mapping for views.

 Using _erubis_ is recommended, but you might as well use other templating methods.
-At the moment the following things are supported (notice the lack of the nasties _builder_, _haml_ and _sass_):

-* erubis
-* markdown
-* textile
-* liquid
-* less
+Any template method supported by the tilt library, included by Sinatra, can be used.
+Just make sure you've added the library to the `Gemfile` and included it in the `conf/environment.rb`.

 Some sidemarks with this selection of templating solutions:

-* You can use less, but not as a template call.
+* You can use less.
 Sinatra MVC wants to keep things speedy, so please use `bin/lessc` to compile your less templates.
+Unless you've got a proper cache of course.
 * Markdown support in R18n is done using Maruku, but Sinatra (tilt) prefers rdiscount.
-Both are included.
+Both are included in the default `Gemfile`.
 One of the future things that will be done is removing one of the two.
 This will have to do for now.

-Normally, you have to do weird stuff in Sinatra like using `:'directory/ my_view.erubis'` for rendering views in sub directories.
+Normally, you have to do weird stuff in Sinatra like using `:'directory/my_view.erubis'` for rendering views in sub directories.
 Sinatra MVC has added automatic view prefixes.
 The former method of using hardcoded prefixes still works, but now there's URI-based mapping as well.
 In short, it uses the views from the directory path in the view directory if that path matches the URI prefix.
 For example, if you have a controller like